By Susan Yalom

 Special to The SUN

-CRIA is a nonprofit 501(c)3 organization that runs the daily operations and interpretive program at Chimney Rock National Monument under a Participating Agreement with the USDA Forest Service/San Juan National Forest.
-For more information and to view the 2018 Chimney Rock Calendar of events, visit www.chimneyrockco.org or call 731-7133.
+CRIA is a nonprofit 501(c)(3) organization that runs the daily operations and interpretive program at Chimney Rock National monument in partnership with the USDA Forest Service and the San Juan National Forest.
+For more information. see the CRIA website at www.chimneyrockco.org or call 731-7133.